jeehay-park/TIL/PKE.md

 AES (Advanced Encryption Standard) and ARIA (Advanced Encryption Standard Implementation) are symmetric-key encryption algorithms, meaning they use the same key for both encryption and decryption.
 While symmetric-key algorithms are generally considered secure against quantum attacks, they are more vulnerable to key exposure, and their security relies on the protection of the encryption keys.

 In the context of post-quantum cryptography, the focus is primarily on public-key algorithms (asymmetric cryptography) since symmetric-key algorithms, like AES and ARIA, are already considered secure against quantum threats.
 It's important to note that the evaluation of cryptographic algorithms involves considering factors such as key size, algorithmic design, and resistance to various types of attacks, both classical and quantum.
 The field is dynamic, and ongoing research continues to shape the landscape of cryptographic standards.

+Yes, I'm familiar with the terms PQC (Post-Quantum Cryptography) sign and PQC KEM (Key Encapsulation Mechanism).
+In the context of cryptographic algorithms, "PQC" refers to cryptographic schemes that are designed to be secure against attacks by quantum computers.
+Quantum computers have the potential to break certain widely used cryptographic algorithms, such as those based on integer factorization or discrete logarithm problems, which are currently considered secure.

+PQC sign refers to digital signature schemes that are part of post-quantum cryptography.
+These signature schemes are designed to resist attacks from quantum computers and provide a secure way to verify the authenticity and integrity of digital messages.

+PQC KEM, on the other hand, refers to Key Encapsulation Mechanisms designed for post-quantum cryptography.
+Key encapsulation is a process where a sender encapsulates a secret key within a ciphertext, and the recipient, who possesses the corresponding private key, can recover the secret key from the ciphertext.
+This is used for secure key exchange in cryptographic protocols.

+In the era of quantum computing, traditional public-key cryptography algorithms like RSA and ECC may become vulnerable to attacks, and PQC aims to provide cryptographic algorithms that remain secure in the presence of quantum computers.

+In the context of cryptographic systems, the secret key plays a crucial role in securing communication and data.
+Here are some common use cases for secret keys:

+1. **Symmetric Encryption/Decryption:**
+   - **Usage:** Symmetric encryption algorithms, such as AES (Advanced Encryption Standard), use the same secret key for both encryption and decryption.
+   - **How it Works:** The sender encrypts the data with the secret key, and the recipient decrypts it using the same key.
+This ensures that only parties with knowledge of the secret key can decrypt and access the original data.

+2. **Message Authentication Codes (MACs):**
+   - **Usage:** MACs are used to ensure the integrity and authenticity of messages.
+   - **How it Works:** A secret key is used to generate a MAC for a message.
+The recipient, who shares the same secret key, can verify the MAC to ensure that the message has not been tampered with during transmission.

+3. **Digital Signatures:**
+   - **Usage:** Digital signatures provide a way to verify the authenticity and integrity of messages.
+   - **How it Works:** The sender uses their private key (which is kept secret) to sign a message.
+The recipient can verify the signature using the sender's public key.
+The secrecy of the private key ensures that only the legitimate sender can produce a valid signature.

+4. **Key Exchange:**
+   - **Usage:** Secret keys are used in key exchange protocols to establish a secure communication channel.
+   - **How it Works:** Two parties, each with their secret key, exchange information in a way that allows them to derive a shared secret.
+This shared secret can then be used for symmetric encryption during the communication session.

+5. **HMAC (Hash-Based Message Authentication Code):**
+   - **Usage:** HMACs provide a way to verify the integrity and authenticity of messages using a combination of a secret key and a hash function.
+   - **How it Works:** The secret key is used in conjunction with a hash function to generate a MAC.
+This MAC is then used to verify the integrity of the message.

+In each of these scenarios, the security of the system relies on the secrecy of the key.
+If an attacker gains access to the secret key, they may be able to compromise the confidentiality, integrity, or authenticity of the communication.
+Therefore, protecting the secrecy of keys is fundamental to the security of cryptographic systems.

+# PQC Sign and PQC KEM

+Certainly!
+Let's illustrate the concepts of PQC (Post-Quantum Cryptography) sign and PQC KEM (Key Encapsulation Mechanism) in the context of a Certificate Authority (CA) company (A) and 1000 users.

+### PQC Sign (Digital Signature)

+1. **CA Company A's Role:**
+   - CA generates a PQC signing key pair (private key and public key) specifically designed for post-quantum security.
+   - CA keeps its PQC signing private key secure and makes the PQC signing public key widely available.

+2. **User Enrollment:**
+   - Each user generates their own PQC key pair for signing (private key and public key).
+   - Users provide their public keys to CA during enrollment.

+3. **Certificate Issuance:**
+   - CA verifies user identities and links the users' identities to their public keys.
+   - CA issues digital certificates for each user, including their PQC signing public key and other relevant information.
+   - The digital certificates are signed using the CA's PQC signing private key.

+4. **Verification:**
+   - Others can verify the authenticity of messages or data signed by users using their PQC signing public keys and the CA's PQC signing public key.

+### PQC KEM (Key Encapsulation Mechanism)

+1. **CA Company A's Role:**
+   - CA generates a PQC key pair for key exchange (private key and public key).
+   - CA keeps its PQC key exchange private key secure and makes the PQC key exchange public key widely available.

+2. **User Enrollment:**
+   - Each user generates their own PQC key pair for key exchange (private key and public key).
+   - Users provide their public keys to CA during enrollment.

+3. **Key Encapsulation:**
+   - When two users want to establish a secure communication channel, they engage in a key exchange using the PQC KEM.
+   - Users exchange key encapsulation messages using their PQC key exchange public keys.

+4. **Decapsulation:**
+   - Users decapsulate the received key encapsulation messages using their private keys.
+   - The shared secret derived from the decapsulation process is then used for symmetric encryption during their communication session.

+5. **Verification:**
+   - The secrecy of the private keys ensures that only the intended users can derive the shared secret.

+In both PQC sign and PQC KEM scenarios, the security relies on the strength of the post-quantum cryptographic algorithms employed.
+The CA plays a crucial role in issuing certificates and facilitating secure communication channels among users.